by Leatrice Evanne Asher

-Because uncomfortable sensations disturb us we don’t want to feel them.
+Because uncomfortable sensations disturb us, we don’t want to feel them.
 This first step is to admit, “something is bothering me.”
-This may seem elementary but it’s necessary because too often we don’t acknowledge that something is troubling us; we just feel troubled.
-You will identify the source of those sensations in the next step so this is just letting yourself know, fessing up, that something feels off-center.
+This admission may seem elementary, but it’s necessary because too often we don’t acknowledge that something is troubling us; we just feel troubled.
+You will identify the source of those sensations in the next step, so this is just letting yourself know, fessing up, that something feels off-center.

-When an emotion such as fear, anxiety or anger is present you then need to know the exact circumstance that led to that agitated state.
+When an emotion such as fear, anxiety, or anger is present, you need to know the exact circumstance that led to that agitated state.
 Ask yourself, “When did I first notice this?”
 You may recall you first felt uneasiness after a phone call with your girlfriend or Mother.
 Maybe it was after a confrontation with a co-worker or an exchange with a grumpy salesperson.
 You have the ability to stay on point and clarify this information for yourself.
-This requires focus and keeping that focus in place until the answer is revealed.
-Once you know the specific circumstance that led to your present emotional state you need to know what exactlyabout that incident created a feeling of disequilibrium.
+This process requires focus and keeping that focus in place until the answer is revealed.
+Once you know the specific circumstance that led to your present emotional state, you need to know what exactly about that incident created a feeling of disequilibrium.
 For example: Did you feel your girlfriend was becoming less interested in you because of something she said?
 Did you think your co-worker was criticizing you?
 Did some interaction leave you feeling misunderstood?
-When you are clear about the exact catalyst for the uneasy feelings you are experiencing you are ready to go to the next step.
+When you are clear about the exact catalyst for the uneasy feelings you are experiencing, you are ready to go to the next step.

-Now ask, what is the main emotion that has unsettled me?
+Now ask, what is the primary emotion that has unsettled me?
 Anger?
 Guilt?
 Sadness?
 Anxiety?
 It may be a myriad of emotions you are feeling but see if you can zero in on the epicenter—the dominant emotion that has affected your equanimity.
-Once you can name it “I feel hurt” any concomitant emotions may also become apparent.
-Now you have two pieces of information essential to your return to a more peaceful state—you know the circumstance that was a catalyst for your ill-at-ease state of mind and you know the exact emotional state(s) causing that discomfort.
-Oftentimes, just understanding the source of our discomfort will of itself be enough to return us to equilibrium.
+Once you can name it “I feel hurt,” any concomitant emotions may also become apparent.
+Now you have two pieces of information essential to your return to a more peaceful state—you know the circumstance that was a catalyst for your ill-at-ease state of mind, and you know the exact emotional state(s) causing that discomfort.
+Often, just understanding the source of our pain will in itself be enough to return us to equilibrium.
 It’s when we feel disgruntled and out of control or driven and know not why that we lose our sense of stability as those sensations feed and grow.
 With this information, you are ready for the fourth step.

 Step 4: Ask what you need to do to return to equilibrium